 Pictured above: Sakai Kyuba knife set

-At Japana we recommend a Gyuto for beginners, which is the Japanese version of a Western Chef’s knife.
+At Oishya we recommend a Gyuto for beginners, which is the Japanese version of a Western Chef’s knife.
 Japanese knives require care, for instance, you have to sharpen the knives using a whetstone.
 While these knives require a little more love, when it comes to a sharper, lighter and more durable blade, hand-forged Japanese knives are unmatched.